Adith-Senthil-kumar/lotus/README.md

 ✅ Search Functionality – Quickly find tenants and rooms using a built-in search feature.
 ✅ Dark Mode Support – Seamless switching between light and dark themes.
 ✅ Export to CSV – Download tenant data as a CSV file (Windows support).
+✅ EB page to track EB readings of rooms.
 📸 Screenshots

 ### DARK MODE